 Philips introduced the penthode - (as that is how they spelt it) - but Mazda played with a critical distance tetrode or, as they referred to it, a "kinkless tetrode" , which works as per the description of a beam tetrode which, as a result of aligned grids and beam forming plates, simply concentrated the cloud of electrons which behaved as a suppressor grid. (this contribution thanks to Denis Cook)

 The spacing between the grid and screen determines the ability of the screen in determining the characteristics of the tube.
 The screen anode spacing is also of great importance in that it determines the location of the space in which the electron stream is moving slowest and is therefore most concentrated so to act best as a virtual suppressor.

-case of directly heated filament tubes - ie where the Filament is the Cathode
+of directly heated filament tubes - ie where the Filament is the Cathode - for

-- for practical manufacturing and cost control reasons the diameter of
+practical manufacturing and cost control reasons the diameter of the Filament

-to collect significant numbers of electrons emitted by the lesser surface
+numbers of electrons emitted by the lesser surface area Filament.

 RCA Transmitting Tube Handbook TT-4 at pages 7 and 8 explains the function of the Screen Grid in this way:

 "When a tetrode is used as an amplifier, the Screen Grid is operated at a fixed positive potential (usually somewhat lower than the Plate voltage), and is bypassed to the Cathode through a capacitor having very low impedance at the operating frequency.

 This capacitor diverts signal frequency alternating currents from the Screen Grid to ground, and effectively short-circuits the capacitive feedback path between Plate and Control Grid.